Enable onboard key management in ONTAP 9.5 and earlier

 You can use the Onboard Key Manager to authenticate cluster nodes to a FIPS drive or SED.
 The Onboard Key Manager is a built-in tool that serves authentication keys to nodes from the same storage system as your data.
 The Onboard Key Manager is FIPS-140-2 level 1 compliant.

 You can use the Onboard Key Manager to secure the keys that the cluster uses to access encrypted data.
-You must enable Onboard Key Manager on each cluster that accesses an encrypted volume or a self-encrypting disk.
+Enable Onboard Key Manager on each cluster that accesses encrypted volumes or self-encrypting disks.

 If you have a MetroCluster configuration, review these guidelines: